 B}

-4 egg yolks (from extra large eggs, room temperature)
+4 egg yolks (from large eggs, room temperature)

 1/4 cup canola or corn oil